preiser/nutrition_facts/README.md

 ```

 ## Usage
-Type `nutrition_facts` in your Terminal window and press enter.
+Type `nutrition-facts` in your Terminal window and press enter.

 Follow the on-screen prompts.